New Sea Doo Platform Features For All Models…

-This article is the 4th in my series about the 2018 Sea Doo innovations.
+This article is the 4th in my series about Sea Doo innovations that started in 2018.
 Article 1 is a general overview.
 My 2nd post is about the new ST3 Hull. #3 talks about the various storage ideas.
-And now this one speaks to the many Sea Doo platform features on the deck around the rider.
+And now this one speaks to the many Sea Doo platform features on the deck around the rider to enhance PWC adventures.

 Reconfigurable & Removable Rear Seat

 The 2018 GTX, RXT and Wake Pro 230 model shared these platform features.
 All are 3-seaters.
 Most obvious is the new reconfigurable and removable rear seat with side passenger handles.
 It slides back to make a separate place to sit when the watercraft’s not in motion.
 Or it comes right off to open up a large swim platform or lounging deck.

 When I ride 1-up on Sea Doo tours next summer, I’ve thought of riding without the rear seat.
 But that begged the question, does no rear seat mean no ski tow eye or rear grab handle?
 Remember previous models.
 These standard items were part of their fixed rear seat configuration.